caddyserver/website/src/docs/markdown/caddyfile/directives.md

 # Caddyfile Directives

+Directives are functional keywords that appear within site [blocks](/docs/caddyfile/concepts#blocks).
+Sometimes, they may open blocks of their own which can contain _subdirectives_, but directives **cannot** be used within other directives unless noted.
+For example, you can't use `basicauth` inside a `file_server` block, because `file_server` does not know how to do authentication.
+However, you _may_ use some directives within special directive blocks like `handle` and `route` because they are specifically designed to group HTTP handler directives.

 The following directives come standard with Caddy, and can be used in the HTTP Caddyfile:

 <div id="directive-table">